 In no other culture was beauty and body care so important than to the Egyptians.
 Cleopatra was said to have recorded a book of beauty secrets she perfected.
 Almonds were one of the most commonly used cosmetic ingredients.
 Besides its external benefits (sweet almond oil makes gorgeous body oil) almonds eaten everyday will help keep your skin clear and healthy.
 The raw nut is alkaline and contains monounsaturated fats, vitamin E and is a high protein food.
 Almonds contain magnesium, which promotes blood flow and aids the nervous system and calcium.
 Just a handful of almonds a day will be good for your skin and in time you will notice the difference.

 Have you ever noticed how youthful Japanese skin is?
 I've seen Japanese grandmothers with skin that is truly timeless.
 Along with the daily green tea, the Japanese eat sea vegetables, a totally different food group that deserves more attention.
 Seaweeds are high in minerals, absorbed from the ocean.
 Iodine (important for the thyroid health), magnesium, iron, calcium, sodium and now a very good food to help detox heavy metals from the body due to high levels of alginic acid, which bind with any heavy metals in the intestines.
-Minerals are important for maintaining proper hydration levels, nervous system function and healthy blood composition.
+Minerals are important for maintaining proper hydration levels, nervous system function and healthiest blood type composition.
 The detox effect helps keep you squeaky clean on the inside making your skin look healthy and vibrant.

 Seaweeds are also a source of glyconutrients.
 Glyconutrients are a set of necessary monosaccharides (essential sugars) that are vital to the correct structure and function of human cells.
 These sugars are required by cells to perform many functions including cell protection, replication, and recognition and tissue regeneration.
 They help the cells "communicate" with the other cells.